Cyber security attack FAQs

 We believe the cyber attack only impacts our systems.

-We are still working hard to understand what is in the data, and who it might impact.
-We expect this to take some months.
+We are working hard to fully understand what is in the data, and who it might impact.
+Given the complexity of the data involved, this will take time to complete.

 If you are particularly concerned, you can submit a formal subject access request to the Council, but please be aware that collating such information will take some time due to the incident and we may not be able to meet our normal service levels.